melhood/Robofield/Pepper/Pepper Setup.md

 ![Pepper App Launcher](Images/App%20Launcher.jpg)

 Congratulations!
 Now you can launch the awesome apps that you develop without needing to connect your device.
-Unfortunately, there is not a known way to exit the apps besides having them connected through Choreographe and stopping the app while it's running, so make sure that the app is fully developed by the time it's uploaded to ensure a smooth operation.
+To exit an app, you can trigger Pepper's sleep mode by double clicking its chest button.
+Double tap the button again to wake up Pepper and it should direct you to the App Launcher menu.

 ![Pepper Exit](Images/Exit.png)